-The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans, a revolving credit facility and debt factoring where appropriate.
-Bank loan agreements were renewed in March 2021 and have a term of 5 years.
+The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans, a revolving credit facility and receivables financing where appropriate.
+Bank loan agreements from March 2021 are still in place and have a remaining term of 4 years.